Srikar-R/Srikar-R/README.md

  👋 Hi, I’m @Srikar-R
-- 👀 I’m interested in Data Anlalytics and mathematics
+- 👀 I’m interested in Data Anlalytics, mathematics and philosophy
-- 🌱 I’m a beginner to the world of code and cant stop lerning about it
+- 🌱 and yes numbers do tell stories...

-You can look into some of my projects that vary from very beginner levels to slightly advanced.
+You can look into some of my projects that vary from very beginner levels to slightly advanced in concepts.